Optimal Control of Convective FitzHugh-Nagumo Equation: Numerical results

-When $V_{\max}$ increases, the controlled solutions become more curved, see Figure~\ref{Fig:Ex1_unconst}, as for the uncontrolled solutions \cite{EAErmakova_EEShnol_MAPanteleev_AAButylin_VVolpert_FIAtaullakhanov_2009}.
-Similarly, optimal value of cost functional $J$, and the number of iterations, line searches, and Newton steps in Table~\ref{Ex1_table1} are increasing for the higher values of $V_{\max}$ because the linear system of equations to be solved become more stiff due to convection dominated character of the OCP problem.
+We first investigate the numerical solutions of the optimization problem (\ref{M4}) without the sparse parameter, i.e., $\mu=0$.
+Figure~\ref{Fig:Ex1_const} demonstrates the computed solutions of the control $u$ and their associated states $y$ at $t=0.75$ for various values of the $V_{\max}$, respectively.
+The control $u$, bounded by the box constraints, exhibits the same behavior of the state $y$.
+When the value of $V_{\max}$ increases, the controlled solutions become more curved, as for the uncontrolled solutions \cite{EAErmakova_EEShnol_MAPanteleev_AAButylin_VVolpert_FIAtaullakhanov_2009}.
+Optimal values of cost functional $J$, and the number of iterations, line searches, and Newton steps in Table~\ref{Ex1_table1} are increasing for the higher values of $V_{\max}$ because the linear system of equations to be solved become more stiff due to convection dominated character of the OCP problem.